Freelancing as a Developer in India: Honest Truth

 If your tax liability exceeds Rs 10,000 in a year, you must pay advance tax in quarterly installments (June 15, September 15, December 15, March 15).
 Miss these deadlines and you pay interest under Section 234B and 234C.

-This catches many first-time freelancers off guard.
+Catches many first-time freelancers off guard.
 They earn well throughout the year, spend freely, and then face a massive tax bill in March with interest charges on top.
 Set aside 30% of every payment you receive in a separate savings account for taxes.
-When advance tax is due, you will have the money ready.
+When advance tax is due, you'll have the money ready.
+Seems excessive?
+It isn't.
+You'll thank yourself come March.

 International Payments

-For international clients, you will use one of these:
+For international clients, you'll use one of these:

 Always invoice in USD or EUR and convert to INR yourself using Wise or Payoneer.
-Never let the client convert to INR — you will lose 3-5% on the exchange rate.
+Never let the client convert to INR — you'll lose 3-5% on the exchange rate.
+That adds up fast.

 Contracts and Payments: Protecting Yourself

-I learned this lesson after a client ghosted me on a Rs 80,000 payment.
+Learned this lesson after a client ghosted me on a Rs 80,000 payment.
 Never start significant work without a written agreement.
+Ever.

-1. Scope of work — exactly what you will deliver, in writing
+- Scope of work — exactly what you'll deliver, in writing

-7. Termination clause — how either party can end the engagement and what is owed
+- Termination clause — how either party can end the engagement and what's owed

 For Indian clients, a simple agreement on Rs 100 stamp paper is legally enforceable.
 For international clients, a digital contract signed through DocuSign or HelloSign works.
 Platforms like Upwork and Toptal handle contracts through their systems.